giozerv/giozerv.github.io/_pages/teaching.md

-**Required background**: We are seeking candidates with a background in Electronic/Computer Engineering, with a strong understanding of Computer Architecture, Microarchitecture/ISA, and hardware design.
+**Required background**: We are seeking candidates with a background in Electronic/Computer Engineering, with a strong understanding of Computer Architecture, Microarchitecture/ISA, and/or Hardware Design.
-Proficiency in C, Python, and C/C++ or Verilog and RTL simulation is necessary.<br>
+Proficiency in Python, and either C/C++ or Verilog and RTL simulation is necessary.<br>
 **Type of work**: This role is designed to enrich your learning while providing hands-on experience.
 As such, the work is divided into 25% literature study to enhance your theoretical knowledge and 75% hands-on RTL development or C development depending on the end platform (i.e., MCU or FPGA).